History of St Denys'

 The Chancel and Sanctuary

-The Chancel also dates from the 12th/13th century and may originally have been apsed (Curved) at the east end.
+The Chancel also dates from the early 13th century and may originally have been apsed (curved) at the east end.
 It must have been extended at an early date as the sedilla (Clergy seats) and piscina (for washing communion vessels) on the south side of the Sanctuary are also 13th century and are amongst the finest of their kind and date.
-The ridge of the chancel roof curves towards the south, symbolic of Christ’s head drooping on the cross.
-The lancet windows on the south side are of different size and date and the leaded lights still have one or two pieces of ancient glass in them.
+The lancet windows on the south side are of different size and date and the leaded lights still have one or two pieces of ancient glass in them. |

 The Nevill Chapel

-The Nevill Chapel, in the north east corner of the church, is the original stone building constructed in the 11th century and there is evidence of Saxon stonework externally.
-During the alterations in 2000/2001 a Tudor fireplace was uncovered, situated next to the Easter sepulchre, the recessed arch where the host was placed between Maundy Thursday and Easter Sunday.
+Now known as the Nevill Chapel, it was previously known as the Lady Chapel.
+The dimensions of the chapel are similar to those of an early one cell church and it is therefore probable that the present late 12th century chapel was built on the foundations or footprint of an earlier building.
+Only an excavation would determine whether the footings are Saxon or Norman.
+During the alterations in 2000/2001 a Tudor fireplace was uncovered, situated next to the Easter sepulchre, the recessed arch where the host was placed between Maundy Thursday and Easter Sunday. |

 The newest part of the church (2000/2001) comprises a Clergy Vestry located in the south-west corner of the nave and a Utility Area/WC in the north-west corner.
 Ramps for disabled access have been provided.
 The Nevill Chapel has been restored to its former glory following the removal of the clergy vestry and old pipe organ.
 The new three-manual electronic organ is positioned at the end of the choir stalls with the speakers located above the Nevill Chapel screen and at the west end of the Nave.
 A public address system incorporating a loop system for the hard of hearing has been installed.
 A recent major project was the provision of new tapestry kneelers designed and worked by local parishioners.
 Many of the kneelers, which can be seen in the pews, commemorate village and family links.